Discover all the tax services we offer

 The meaning of abode is different than that of tax home.
 An abode has more to do with where your ties are, where you maintain your economic, family, and personal ties.
 A tax home is where you primarily live and work, but does not have to be where your family lives.
 If you live in a foreign country but your family and all your ties are in the US, you abode may be in the US.
 If you can show that you are living in the foreign country just as you would in the states (living in regular housing, have local bank accounts for convenience, and are integrating into society), but your family chose not to live with you, then your abode would be the foreign country.
 There is no clear IRS definition of abode; the IRS will look at the totality of your situation.

 Choosing to keep your home in the US does not automatically disqualify you from having a foreign abode and claiming the Foreign Earned Income Exclusion.
 You can choose to rent out the house, have relatives live in the house while you are not there, or leave the house vacant.
 If you choose to keep the house, and your immediate family members live in the house, then the IRS may request more proof from you that your abode is in another country.
 You should keep records of your home in the foreign country including rent receipts/contracts, records of foreign IDs obtained, and any other documents that show you were living and integrated in the foreign society.

 If you keep this information in mind, keep appropriate records, and work with your tax advisor regarding your particular situation, living and working abroad will not be too “taxing”!

 We help expats every day and are experts in expat taxes.
-If you would like help with your expat tax returns, please contact us.
+If you would like help with your expat tax returns, including Foreign Earned Income Exclusions for contractors, please contact us to get started today!